What does it mean to extract audio from video?

 Why Browser-Based Extraction Is Private

 SoundSlicr follows a browser-first model.
-In the MVP, video files are selected from your device and processed locally with browser APIs and FFmpeg WASM where media extraction is needed.
+In the current version, video files are selected from your device and processed locally with browser APIs and FFmpeg WASM where media extraction is needed.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for extracting audio.
 That privacy model is useful for personal recordings, class materials, draft demos, and internal videos, but you should still use a trusted device and process only files you own, created, licensed, or otherwise have permission to use.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.